South Carolina Wrongful Death Attorneys

 Note that the party at fault in a wrongful death case can be an individual or a corporation.
 To make a wrongful death claim, the decedent’s survivors must be able to establish that the party being sued performed an act—or failed to perform an act—that was the direct cause of death.

-Damages in Wrongful Death Case
+Damages in SC Wrongful Death Lawsuit

 A wrongful death claim allows the decedent’s survivors a means to pursue justice, as well as ease their financial difficulties.
 Family members of the wronged individual may obtain compensation for economic and non-economic damages such as: